-- Continue to offer extra help at lunch or in the morning when available. - Maintain communication and support with the resource department. - Continue the curriculum link between secondary 1, 2 and 3 that has made our program a success - Continue to work on literacy strategies in Cycle one. - Continue to provide valuable technician support in science labs.
+- Continue to work on strategies for writing tests and exams. - Maintain communication and support with the resource department. - Continue the curriculum link between Cycle 1 and Cycle 2 that has made our program a success. - Continue to provide timely and informative assessments to students. - Continue to assess and analyze formative and summative results to detect student difficulties and make improvements to teaching practices and student learning situations.